doctor and patient holding hands

 How can the Supportive Care Clinic help me?

-Think of the supportive care team as an added layer of support to help you navigate your disease trajectory.
-This team will be able to help you in many ways, but some of the most important ones include creating care plans to help with:
+Think of the supportive care team as an added layer of support to help you navigate your disease journey.
+This team will be able to help you in many ways:

 • Symptom management: Improve your quality of life by assessing and treating symptoms such as pain, decreased appetite, nausea/vomiting, constipation or diarrhea, fatigue, shortness of breath, issues with sleep, depression and anxiety, among others.

-• Advanced care planning: Advance care planning is a process of reflecting on, communicating, and documenting your preferences for medical treatments and end-of-life care.
-It allows you to take time to consider your values, goals, and wishes, especially in case you become unable to make decisions for yourself.
-Through this process, you can share your preferences with your loved ones and healthcare providers, to make sure that your care aligns with your goals and that your wishes are respected.
+• Advanced care planning: This is a process of reflecting on, communicating, and documenting your preferences for medical treatments and end-of-life care.
+It gives you the opportunity to take time to consider your values, goals, and wishes, especially in case you are ever unable to make decisions for yourself.
+By sharing your preferences with your loved ones and healthcare providers, you can ensure that your care aligns with your goals and that your wishes are respected.

 • Connecting with hospital and community resources and services: These services may include occupational and physical therapy, mental health support from the psychosocial oncology team, nutritional counseling, and home care services, such as nursing and personal support workers.